SESMG/SESMG/docs/getting_started/how_to_execute.rst

 Select the xlsx-scenario to be executed.

+**With the result processing parameters one has the possibility to decide,**

+	- whether xlsx files should be created or not (1)
+	- whether a console log should be created or not (2)
+	- whether the Plotly Dash should be created or not (3)

 Now there are three functions for eventing with the scenario choosen:
  1. Displays the currently selected xlsx-scenario as graph.
  2. Modeling and optimization of the selected xlsx-scenario with subsequent output of results.